(Photo: That's me on Turdland Direct (5.10d). Photo by Mike.)

 For over a month, I've been contending with a climbing injury.

 It all started in mid-April, in Berkeley, California.
-We were on a family trip.
+We were there on a family trip.

-I figured it must be some kind of strain.
+I figured it had to be some kind of strain.

 I came up with a foolproof plan: if I ignored the injury intensely enough, it would surely go away.

-The pain got a little better over the next few days, so naturally while I was still in Berkeley I decided to go back to the climbing gym again.
+The pain got a little better over the next few days, so, naturally, while I was still in Berkeley I decided to go back to the climbing gym for another bouldering session.

-You might think this was a dumb thing to do, but in my defense I should add that it was raining.
+You might think this was a dumb thing to do.
+In my defense, I should add that it was raining.

 So there were no other options.